Lucia-Y/cse15l-lab-reports/lab-report-2-week-4.md

 <img width="623" alt="Screen Shot 2022-04-24 at 8 00 18 PM" src="https://user-images.githubusercontent.com/103156151/165013708-b9627b98-b16b-404b-bda1-ee5376edea55.png">

-__Relatiohsip among bug, symptom, and failure-inducing input:__ the code has the bug that when the text does not end with ")", the code can't recognize the ending of the text.
-So when using the failure-indcing input, the text does not end with ")", it causes a symptom that the output has a infinity loop.
-But after fixing the code, it gives the correct output.
+__Relatiohsip among bug, symptom, and failure-inducing input:__ the code has the bug that when the text does not end with ")" or "]", the code can't recognize the ending of the text.
+So when using the failure-indcing input, the text does not end with ")" or ']", it causes a symptom that the output has a infinity loop, and it leads to the out of memeory error.
+But after fixing the code, it gives the correct output, which is the links.